 Telecommunications providers with exposure to the U.S. are generally required to obtain franchises or licenses in order to provide services in a given location.
 Licensing and franchise rights in the telecommunications sector are limited, which may provide an advantage to certain participants.
 Limited availability of such rights, high barriers to market entry and regulatory oversight, among other factors, have led to consolidation of companies within the sector, which could lead to further regulation or other negative effects in the future.
 Telecommunication providers investing in non-U.S. countries may be subject to similar risks.
-Additional risks include those related to competitive challenges in the U.S. from non-U.S. markets from both U.S. and non-U.S. competitors.
+Additional risks include those related to competitive challenges in the U.S. from non-U.S. competitors engaged in strategic joint ventures with U.S. companies and in non-U.S. markets from both U.S. and non-U.S. competitors.

 Companies in the media and entertainment industries can be significantly affected by several factors, including competition, particularly in formulation of products and services using new technologies, cyclicality of revenues and earnings, a potential decrease in the discretionary income of targeted individuals, changing consumer tastes and interests, and the potential increase in government regulation.
 Companies in the media and entertainment industries may become obsolete quickly.
 Advertising spending can be an important revenue source for media and entertainment companies.
 During economic downturns advertising spending typically decreases and, as a result, media and entertainment companies tend to generate less revenue.